Sand has a reputation as being a bad substrate for bearded dragon habitats. But is it really that dangerous for them?

 We recommend a mixture of 50% sand with 30% Arcadia Earthmix Arid and 20% Zoo Med Excavator Clay.
 This mixture compacts into a fairly firm surface that is comfortable for walking but still allows digging and burrowing.

-Combine this with some logs, branches, and stones in the tank and your beardie will have a lot of healthy surfaces to walk on.
+Combine this with some logs, branches, and stones in the

 How Deep Should Sand Be In A Bearded Dragon Habitat?